donkirkby/chess-kit/docs/new_rules.md

 ![Diagram](images/new_rules/adrenaline-chess2.png)

 After castling, you may use both the king and the rook for extra moves, if they both have checkers.
-You may capture a pawn en passant on the second rank at the usual square after a regular move of two squares.
-You may not capture en passant at a square that the pawn left using an extra move, and you may not use an extra move to capture en passant.
+During castling, you may not move your king through squares that could be attacked by extra moves.
+You may capture a pawn en passant on the at the usual square after a regular move of two squares.
+You may not capture en passant if the pawn used an extra move, and you may not use an extra move to capture en passant.
 A pawn that moves to the back rank immediately promotes, and may continue making king moves if it still has checkers.
 You may not move a piece to reveal a check on your king, even if you then use an extra move to block the check again.

 ### Winning
 Win by checkmate, as in regular chess, but you may use extra moves to threaten the king.

+## Booster Chess
+Start every game with a booster pack of cards to make your pieces better or hobble your opponent's pieces.

+### Equipment
+A standard chess set, a standard checkers set, and a standard deck of cards.

+The checkers must be stackable, and you must be able to stack a chess piece on top of the checkers.
+Coins or poker chips would also work, as long as they fit inside the chess board squares.
+You only need 6 of each colour.

+From the deck of cards, use one card to represent each piece, as shown in appendix A. You also need two cards of each colour to represent checkers, so add the sixes to the deck.
+That should make 36 cards in total, put the rest of the deck aside.

+### Setup
+Set up the chess pieces in the standard start position, and randomly choose who will play white.
+Place 6 light checkers in front of White and 6 dark checkers in front of Black.
+You won't need the rest of the checkers, so put them aside.

+Shuffle the deck and deal 6 cards to each player.
+Look at your cards, but don't show them to your opponent.

+### Play
+Chess pieces move normally, unless they are stacked on checkers.
+Pieces on checkers are modified as follows:

+* Your piece on your checker is boosted: after making a normal move, you may make an extra move like a king, one space in any direction.
+If you make the king's move, remove the checker, and place it in front of you.
+* Your piece on your opponent's checker is hobbled: pawns cannot move at all, and other pieces move like pawns.

+Pieces may be modified by more than one checker as follows:

+* If your piece has more than one boost, you may spend as many of the booster checkers as you wish, and make one king's move for each one, all in one turn.
+* One piece may not have more than one hobble.
+* A hobbled piece with boosters must make a legal move before spending any boosters.
+That means that a hobbled pawn usually can't spend a booster, and other hobbled pieces must move like a pawn before spending a booster.

+When you move a piece, it brings any checkers along with it, except a spent booster.

+#### Adding and Transferring Checkers
+After you finish moving, you may play one of your cards to add a checker.
+You may only add checkers of your own colour, and you may add one to a piece that matches the card.
+Checkers cards match any piece of that colour, so you may use a black checker card to add one of your checkers to any black piece or use a white checker card to add one of your checkers to any white piece.

+When you capture a piece, your piece keeps any checkers that the captured piece was stacked on.
+Capturing a boosted piece leaves you hobbled, but capturing a hobbled piece leaves you boosted!
+A newly boosted piece may immediately spend that booster.
+This is the one case where a hobbled pawn may spend a booster, because it made a legal move just before getting hobbled.

+You may, instead of moving a piece, transfer a hobble checker from one of your pieces to one of your neighbouring pieces.
+For example, you might want to move a hobble from your queen to one of your pawns, so you can use your queen normally.

+There is one other way to remove a hobble checker: get to the back rank of the board.
+If you do, just remove the hobble checker and return it to your opponent.
+Hobbled pawns that reach the back rank remove the hobble checker and then promote.

+#### Drawing Cards
+After moving a piece and possibly playing a card, draw cards until you have the same number of cards as checkers off the board.
+In practice, this means that you only draw if you spent a booster checker or received a hobble checker from your opponent.

+#### Special Cases
+After castling, you may use both the king and the rook for booster moves, if they are both boosted.
+During castling, you may not move your king through squares that could be attacked by booster moves.
+You may capture a pawn en passant at the usual square after a regular move of two squares.
+You may not capture en passant if the pawn used a booster move, and you may not use a booster move to capture en passant.
+A pawn that moves to the back rank immediately promotes, and may continue making booster moves if it is still boosted.
+You may not move a piece to reveal a check on your king, even if you then use a booster move to block the check again.

+### Winning
+Win by checkmate, as in regular chess, but you may use booster moves to threaten the king.

+### Variants
+Make the game more predictable by using fewer checkers cards in the deck or fewer checkers during setup.
+Make it less predictable by using more.
+Handicap a player by giving them fewer checkers than their opponent.
+During setup, always deal one card for each checker.

 ## Parade Chess Solitaire
 Half the chess pieces are on parade, giving each other orders, and they have to